Making the study programs at Fulda University more flexible

 The concept for making Fulda University's study programs more flexible allows for more flexible and therefore sustainable studying, each located in one of the Fulda University's profile areas.
 In each profile area there are several pilot study programs that soften existing structures in one or two dimensions through innovative design and redesign them in a meaningful new order.
 The concept includes all degree programs with various pilot projects, which, after their (further) development, are transferred within and/or external to the department in order to be transferable to other suitable degree programs and thus have a broader impact.

-Contact person
+Contact person in

-Hans-Martin Pohl , Fulda University
+Hans-Martin Pohl, Fulda University

 See also